kokkos/kokkos-fft/README.md

 ```

 ### Prerequisites
-To use kokkos-fft, we need the followings:
+To use kokkos-fft, we need the following:
 * `CMake 3.22+`
 * `Kokkos 4.4+`
 * `gcc 8.3.0+` (CPUs)